'Troubled' Nato reacts to Russia nuclear threat

 Italy, the other main EU power in the crisis, has formally backed the EU and UN-recognised government in Tripoli.

-But at the same time, Italy was selling two warships to another Haftar-axis ally, Egypt, making a mockery of its EU commitments.
+But, at the same time, Italy was selling two warships to another Haftar-axis ally, Egypt, making a mockery of its EU commitments.

-And the US, Nato's main power, was doing nothing to tame the conflict.
+And the US, Nato's superpower, was doing nothing on the ground to tame the conflict.

 The EU praise of Irini also came after it recently waved through a Turkish naval convoy escorting a suspected arms-smuggling ship from Tanzania to Libya - in violation of a UN embargo.

-Irini could not stop them, under its rules of engagement, because the Turkish ships had followed protocol on exchange of signals, EU foreign relations chief Josep Borrell explained on Tuesday.
+Irini could not stop them, under its rules of engagement, because the Turkish ships had correctly followed protocol on exchange of signals, EU foreign relations chief Josep Borrell tried to explain on Tuesday.

-But the naval fiasco pointed to a potentially bigger clash among Western allies.
+And the naval fiasco pointed to bigger clashes among Western allies.

 Turkey, in January, also sent troops to Libya, in order to fight against French ally Haftar.